She, Her, Instructor, Oboe

 Inspired by the natural beauty of the area and curious to explore a life that did not involve making oboe reeds, Jennifer took a hiatus from the oboe and returned to school.
 She completed a degree in Environmental Science at Skagit Valley College and worked for several years in the Natural Resource Department of the Samish Indian Nation.
 Unable, however, to resist her love of making music and the elusive dream of the perfect reed, she returned to playing and teaching oboe.
-Jennifer is currently the oboe instructor at Western Washington University and maintains private studios in Bellingham and Mount Vernon, WA.
-In 2012 she founded Making Waves, a Washington non-profit, which aims to enhance public school music programs for young people in under served communities.
-Though slow growing, she hopes to find more time to dedicate to this particular project in the future.
-In 2013 she created Summerwinds, a summer chamber music camp for young woodwind players run through Western Washington University’s Extended Education program.
+Jennifer is currently the oboe instructor at Western Washington University, is a member of WWUs faculty wind quintet, Fifth Inversion, and maintains a private studio in Bellingham, WA.
+In 2013 she created Summerwinds, a summer chamber music camp for young woodwind players which ran for several years through Western Washington University’s Extended Education and Arts Preparatory Academy.

 Jennifer is an active chamber musician, having discovered her love of this rich and rewarding art form.
 She loves teaching, is grateful to have found such a wonderful community of musicians to work with, and loves long summer road bike trips with her awesome partner, Molly.